sebastiansoran/ws/_pages/about.md

 permalink: /about/
 ---

 Sebi is a data scientist with extensive experience in finance and economics.
-Sebi loves gatheirng data and implementing data projects into concrete business plans to create robust solutions.
+He loves gethering data and implementing data projects into concrete business plans to create robust solutions.

 Some interesting projects he has worked on include: building ML algoriths for private firms using customer data and macroeconomics to better decide credit risks.
 Moreover, scraping and utilizing google search data for inventory prediction.